 Installing the Pre-built Award

 - To navigate to the list of award packages, go to Payroll Settings > Manage Awards.
 Select the award you would like to install by clicking the install button.
+If the award that you are after is 'unavailable', click the 'Express Interest' button in order to receive an update when then award is released.

 - Click the 'install' button to begin and accept the terms and conditions.
 Depending on the size and complexity of the award you are installing, the process may take 5-10 minutes.